 District of Columbia Stalking Laws

-|Stalking Defined as||Intent to cause emotional distress or place in reasonable fear of death or bodily injury by repeated following or harassing; or willfully or maliciously and repeatedly follows or harasses.|
+|Stalking Definition||Intent to cause emotional distress or place in reasonable fear of death or bodily injury by repeated following or harassing; or willfully or maliciously and repeatedly follows or harasses.|

-|Punishment/Classification||Fined maximum $500 and/or imprisonment maximum 12 months.
-If court order pending: must give bond for maximum 1 year.|
+|Punishment||Fined maximum $100 and/or imprisonment maximum 12 months.
+If court order pending: must give bond for maximum one (1) year.|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing -- contact a D.C. domestic violence attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law: